makerdao/mips/MIP0/MIPx-SIF.md

 - MIPx establishes a Self Insurance Fund (SIF) with the purpose of covering legal expense costs and managing legal risks of MakerDAO stakeholders.

+-MIPx authorizes the incorporation of a orphan Cayman Foundation to manage the Fund.

 ## Paragraph Summary

-- MIPx will create a DAI 5M legal defense fund to reimburse legal expenses incurred by specific MakerDAO stakeholders in case of legal or regulatory proceedings.
-The fund will initially provide coverage to the founding team, recognized delegates and permanent contributors.
+- MIPx will create a DAI 5M legal defense fund to reimburse legal expenses incurred by specific participants in the MakerDAO ecosystem in case of legal or regulatory proceedings against them.
+The fund will be fully controlled by Maker Governance.
+It will initially provide coverage to the founding team, recognized delegates and permanent contributors.
+Coverage can be extended to additional group of persons in the future.

-- MIPx will authorize the incorporation of a Cayman Foundation that will manage operations of the SIF.
+- Self-insurance is a well known risk management technique that consists in setting funds aside for compensating a possible future loss.
+More technically, it is a tool for retaining risk managing risks professionally.
+Typically self insurance is used when risk can not be transferred through  instruments like insurances, but it can also be used in combination with them.
+DAO participants are exposed to novel legal risks.
+Self insurances are customizable instruments which can be tailo made to cover some of thesse risks. o

 ## Component Summary